CALL FOR PAPERS

 38TH Annual North American Labor History Conference

 Wayne State University

-Submissions of proposals for papers, panels, and roundtables should include a one paragraph abstract and a brief biographical statement per each participant.
-Submissions should be sent before the deadline of April 30th, 2015 to:
+Submissions of proposals for papers, panels, or roundtables should include a one paragraph abstract and a brief biographical statement or CV for each participant.
+Submissions should be sent before the deadline of April 30th, 2016 to:

 Thomas Klug, Conference Coordinator North American Labor History Conference Department of History, Wayne State University